-The Dingoes Den’s interior is divided into three major sections.
+The Blood Rock’s interior is divided into three major sections.
 Running down the core of the ship and occupying a third of its mass, is the heavily shielded fusion power plant and engine core.

 The lowermost section contains the ship’s enormous vehicle/cargo bay.
 Alongside both of the ship’s two loading ramps is a tall area that holds a pair of BattleMech cubicles, each taking up 150 tons of the ship’s vehicle capacity, and rigged with repair gantries.
-Under normal conditions, the ship can carry up to 40 light vehicles here, with a mass capacity of 1600 tons, however the previous owners have configured the hold to facilitate Battlemech operations, reducing the hold to 16 light vehicles for an additional four Battlemech cubicles now crammed along the wall spaces.
-This deck also contains all landing gear machinery and a pair of small weapon’s bays facing rear.
-The bays here hold the salvaged and “under repair” Mechs from the unit’s reserves, as well as a pair of “Copper” SecurityMechs used by its defensive forces.
-The remainder of its space is occupied by several cargo transports, numerous VTOLs and other support vehicles.
+Under normal conditions, the ship can traditionally carry up to 40 light vehicles here, with a mass capacity of 1600 tons, however the previous owners have configured the hold to facilitate BattleMech operations, reducing the hold to 16 light vehicles for an additional four BattleMech cubicles now crammed along the wall spaces.

-The Dingoes Den’s middle section also houses an unusually tall cargo hold that normally could hold an extra company of light vehicles, supplies and other equipment for the transported unit.
-The Dingoes’ Den has been rigged with a pair of Aerospace storage cubicles, that allows Aeros to be both launched and recovered, though with difficulty, from this bay.
-At present, they are used to hold a spare KR-61 Shuttle, and numerous VTOL transports packed together in long-term storage.
+The Blood Rock’s middle section also houses an unusually tall cargo hold that normally could hold an extra company of light vehicles, supplies and other equipment for the transported unit.
+The Blood Rock has been rigged with a pair of Aerospace storage cubicles, that allows Aeros to be both launched and recovered, though with difficulty, from this bay.
+At present, they are used to hold a spare KR-61 Shuttle.
 Also located off this section, lies the main fuel tankage, extra heat sinks, and a pair of aft-directed weapons turrets and ammo storage for the vessel’s LRMs.

 The topmost section is divided into four separate decks.
 The bottom deck contains the ship’s engineering control center, batteries, heat pumps, back-up generators, coolant reserves, machine shops, and spare parts storage.
 The next deck up contains the waste recycling plant, the laundry, life-support systems, and storage for fresh water, ammo, food, and repair parts.
 The next deck contains the infantry troop bay, the crew quarters, separate crew mess and equipment storage, the bridge and the combat operations center.
 The topmost deck contains the docking collar, avionics, forward weapons bay, communications gear, and more storage batteries.

-The Dingoes Den is equipped with a fairly extensive med bay for handling most emergencies.
+The Blood Rock is equipped with a fairly extensive med bay for handling most emergencies, and is well-stocked.
 This gives the ship a strong support role for its passengers, and allows independent operation.
-The Dingoes “1st Medical Squad”, led by Lieutenant SG Jenna Seedar is based from this bay, including several well-trained medics, and a large stock of medical supplies.
 The crew of the DropShip is housed in tiny, four-person rooms with a single washroom for the entire crew.
 Each room has a pair of double-bunks, a fold-down table and four large personal-storage lockers.

 The DropShip’s lack of integral AeroFighter bays is probably its greatest weakness.
 In absence of a fighter escort, it must rely on its meager firepower to ward-off enemy attacks from Aeros or other Dropships.
 Seeker captains dread fighter encounters as a result.
 Lacking proper equipment for recovery, requires relative velocity between the DropShip and its fighters, extending recovery times by a factor of four or five over standard fighter-equipped ships.

-The ship’s crew is led by Commander Darryn Thane, and a fairly capable crew of pilots, navigators and engineers who have served aboard the ship for a few years.
+The ship’s crew is led by Commander Darryn Thane, and a very capable crew of pilots, navigators and engineers who have loyally served aboard the ship for many years.
 While the ship has developed something of a “homey” atmosphere over that time, the bridge, engineering and gunnery areas remain off-limits to all but ship’s personnel and its designated gunners, and are well-maintained and efficiently operated.